open-ephys/ephys-course/source/EEA/exday3.rst

      :align: center

   The resistor across the instrumentation amplifier sets the gain of the amplifier.
 Change the gain of the amplifier by changing Rg.
 What happens when the value for Rg is very low?

+Tomorrow we will feed the EMG signal to our PC through the Teensy microcontroller instead of reading them using the PicoScope.
+Don't disassemble the circuit.